-For the sponge, I used a full proof family recipe that always comes out perfect!
+For the sponge, I used a fool proof family recipe that always comes out perfect!
 Additionally I added to the recipe the zest of two large lemons.
 You can use just a little more than two if they are standard small ones.

 Then you want to split that mixture into two tins as evenly as possible and place in the oven for 30 minutes.
 You can check if it’s cooked by sticking a thin knife or metal kebab skewer (even better) through the cake.
 If it’s clean then it’s cooked, if not then back in the oven for a few more minutes.